 In these days, the temple is still popular.
-During the Spring Festival, many children, accompanied by their parents, pay a visit here to pray for good grades in a new semester.
+During the Chinese New Year, many children, accompanied by their parents, pay a visit here to pray for good grades in a new semester.
 Usually, the pilgrims to the temple are people from the business circles and the financial community, donating from two or three hundred yuan to more than ten thousand yuan.

 1. Take Island Line to Sheung Wan, and then walk southwest for 5 minutes to the temple.

 2. Take Tung Chung Line or Airport Express to Hong Kong Station, then, walk southwest for 15 minutes to get there.

 7:00 – 18:00 on every 1st and 15th days of each lunar month, the 3rd day of the 2nd lunar month, the 11th day of the 5th lunar month, the 6th and 24th days of the 6th lunar month, and the 24th day of the 7th lunar month.